Variability in mRNA Translation: A Random Matrix Theory Approach: Discussion

 \section{Discussion}

-Cellular systems are inherently noisy, and it is natural to speculate that they were optimized by evolution to function properly in the presence of stochastic fluctuations.
+Cellular systems are inherently noisy, and it is natural to speculate that they were optimized by evolution to function properly, or even take advantage, of stochastic fluctuations.

-Many studies analyzed the fluctuations in protein production due to both extrinsic and intrinsic noise (see, e.g.~\cite{sum_noise,noise_single,trade-off2019,arkin_noise}).
-Here, we considered a somewhat different problem, namely, how is protein production from several copies of the same mRNA affected by variations in the translation rates due, for example, to the different spatial location of these mRNAs inside the cell.
+Many studies analyzed the fluctuations in protein production due to both extrinsic and intrinsic noise (see, e.g.~\cite{sum_noise,noise_single,trade-off2019,arkin_noise,rati2020,Zarai2017}).
+Here, we derived a new approach, based on random matrix theory, for analyzing the average protein production rate from multiple copies of the same mRNA that are affected by variations in the translation rates due, for example, to the different spatial location of these mRNAs inside the cell.
+Our approach can also deal with experimental noise.

+\updt{ Our results have both a theoretical and a practical value.
+We show that given one parameter value~$\delta$ from the i.i.d. distribution allows to determine the steady-state average production rate.
+The production rate is thus agnostic to many other details underlying the distribution e.g. it's mean, variance, etc. This may explain how steady-state production is maintained despite the considerable stochasticity in the cell.
+This theoretical result holds regardless of whether one can actually determine the value~$\delta$ or not. }

+\updt{ Our approach can also deal with phenomena that is not directly captured by the~RFM, if its affects can be modeled as a stochastic perturbation of the transition rates.
+Examples may include experimental noise, methylation, and interaction with miRNA.
+In particular, methylation affects one nucleotide/codon, and miRNA affects a sequence of up to 7 codons. }

+It is important to note that our results hold for many possible distributions of the translation rates.
+For example, it was suggested that decoding rates distributions are similar an exponential modified Gaussian or log normal distribution~\cite{dana2014effect,Dana2014A}.

-Current experimental techniques fall short of providing accurate estimations for the rates along different copies of the same mRNA molecule in the cell.
-Furthermore, protein abundance depends not only on translation, but also on the rate of transcription, and mRNA and protein dilution and decay~\cite{trade-off2019}.
-Our results however may indicate general principles that can be tested experimentally.
-For example, the analysis suggests that as the length of the mRNA increases, the translation rate becomes more uniform.
+\updt{Currently, it is challenging to estimate the distribution of transition rates (and thus the bound on the support~$\delta$).
+Indeed, approaches such as ribo-seq provide averages over all mRNA molecules and all cells in a certain population/sample.
+It is also difficult to estimate the protein translation rate.
+Usually, the measured quantity is protein level, but this depends not only on translation, but also on the rate of transcription, and mRNA and protein dilution and decay~\cite{trade-off2019}.
+Thus, in this respect, the theory in the paper precedes biological measurement capabilities.} Our results however may indicate general principles that can be tested experimentally.
+For example, the analysis suggests that as the length of the mRNA increases, while keeping all the statistical properties that determine initiation rate and codon usage identical, the translation rate becomes more uniform.